 More of a "street-side taster"?
 This area is also chock-full of excellent bakeries, local markets, chocolate shops, and gourmet traiteurs.
-See suggestions for restaurants and gourmet goodies in the area at Paris by Mouth.
+Paris by Mouth has suggestions for restaurants and gourmet goodies in the area.

-To find the perfect hotel in the area and read about hotels in the 16th enjoying top ratings with visitors, see this page at TripAdvisor (read reviews and book direct).
+To find the perfect hotel in the area and read about hotels in the 16th enjoying top ratings with visitors, check out TripAdvisor (read reviews and book direct).